helderpinto/AzureUpdateManagerTools/README.md

 ### Recommended staged patching strategy

-TODO
+The value of a staged patching solution is to ensure that patches deployed in a production environment are previously tested in non-production environments.
+The more consistent and repeatable the patching workflow is, the more confidence you have in the patches that reach production.
+For this reason, it is recommended to define maintenance configurations specifically for each OS version and ensure further stages are applied only to machines of the same OS version.
+For example, if your environment has a mix of Windows 2016, Windows 2019, Ubuntu 20.4 and Ubuntu 22.4 servers, you should define four different staged patching workflows, one for each OS version.
+With this approach, for example, Windows 2019 production machines will only get patches that were tested in similar Windows 2019 non-production machines and, similarly, Ubuntu 20.4 production servers will only get package updates that were tested in Ubuntu 20.4 non-production servers.

+Tagging is your best friend in this strategy.
+By tagging your servers according to their OS version and patching stage, it will be easier to dynamically define the scope of a specific patching stage.
+Continuing with the example above, your servers can be tagged as follows:

+* A `aum-stage` tag for each of the patching stages (e.g., `aum-stage`=`dev`, `aum-stage`=`preprod`, `aum-stage`=`prod`, etc.).
+* A `os-name` tag for each of the OS versions of your environment (e.g., `windows2016`, `windows2019`, `ubuntu20`, `ubuntu22`, etc.)

+You can choose whatever tagging strategy that meets your staged patching requirements, provided you end up with a predictable patching workflow.

 ### Pre-requisites

 * The machines in the scope of this solution must have the [Customer Managed Schedules patch orchestration mode](https://learn.microsoft.com/en-us/azure/update-center/manage-update-settings).
 * The machines in the scope of this solution must be [supported by Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-center/support-matrix).
 * At least one Maintenance Configuration covering a part of the machines in scope.
 As this maintenance configuration will serve as the reference for the following patching stages, it should be assigned to non-production machines and, ideally, recur every few weeks.
+See above recommendations for an effective patching strategy.
 * An Azure Automation Account with an associated Managed Identity (can be a system or user-assigned identity) and the following modules installed: `Az.Accounts`, `Az.Resources` and `Az.ResourceGraph`.
 This solution is based on an Automation Account, but you can use other approaches, such as Azure Functions.
 * The Automation Account Managed Identity must have the following **minimum** permissions (as a custom role) on the subscription where the reference maintenance configuration was created:
   * */read